 Forget how to go to Confession?
 Check out one of these helpful Confession Guides.

 2) Be in a State of Grace: If you've gone to Confession during Lent and have since committed a mortal sin (a very serious sin, such as, idolatry, adultery, murder, or slander) you will need to go to Confession again before Divine Mercy Sunday.

 3) Receive Holy Communion with the Intention of Obtaining the Promised Grace

-If you have lovingly performed the three items above, you will now be granted complete forgiveness of your sins and the punishments due to them.
+If you have trustingly performed the three items above, you will now be granted complete forgiveness of your sins and the punishments due to them.
 Jesus promised it!
-Do you have any idea what kind of peace this is going to bring to your life?
-Just wait.

 Don't be fooled into thinking that these promises are reserved for "holy" people.
 This day is SPECIFICALLY FOR SINNERS.
 Jesus was extremely adamant about it: